maho3/iob-attenuation/README.md

 1. We don't get A/Av=1 and Lv guaranteed
     * We just enforce this manually afterwards for the functions we like the look of

-2. Beyond Lv, the attenuation curve is approximately consant but galaxy-dependent.
+2. Beyond Lv, the attenuation curve is approximately constant but galaxy-dependent.
 But the curves never get this bit right
     * When re-optimising the functions afterwards, we could add a galaxy-dependent offset parameter.
     * Alternatively, we could give A/Av at the final wavelength as an input feauture alongside the IOB parameters, so it could be used in the fit.